stanly363/AI-Intrusion-Detection-System/README.md

 This is the fastest way to get started.

 1.  **Download the Model Files:**
-    Within this GitHub repository.
-Download the following three files from the latest release:
+    With this GitHub repository comes the following three files ensure they are in the root directory of your project.
     * `ids_model.h5`
     * `scaler.gz`
     * `model_columns.pkl`

-2.  **Place the Files:**
-    Move these three files into the root directory of the project you just cloned.

-3.  **You're Ready!**
+2.  **You're Ready!**
     You can now skip to the [**Usage**](#usage) section to start the live analysis.

 ***